nickeblewis/nicklewis.net.7/content/locations/hampshire/walks/hill-head-to-titchfield/index.md

 - Instagram and stories should follow my walks
 - See link in bio/profile to latest blog post
 - Pinned tweet
+- show a link to this on my home page

 ## follow ons
 - lunchtime walks (basingstoke)

 ## your walks
 - tell us about yours

+## Coming next
+- maybe not next week but soon more of these articles!